 Regardless of the method used, however, there will be things that homeowners and/or residents need to do to prepare for termite service.
-In this article, we will focus on preparation needed for insecticide injection and for fumigation.

 Prior to performing this, or any service, professional pest control operators (PCOs) will generally provide you with a specific list of preparation activities, "prep," to be completed before they arrive.
 However, the following lists some of the most common requests or recommendations made by PCOs.
 (If self-treatment/over-the-counter pesticides are used, always read and follow all label directions and safe-use guidelines prior to purchase and use.)